glouppe/info8004-advanced-machine-learning/outline.md

 # Outline

-(Tentative and subject to change!)

-- Lecture 1: Pierre Geurts
-- Lecture 2: Gilles Louppe
-- Lecture 3: Antonio Sutera, Van Anh Huynh-Thu
-- Lecture 4: Pierre Geurts
-- Lecture 5: Gilles Louppe
-- Lecture 6: Romain Mormont, Joeri Hermans
-- Lecture 7: Matthia Sabatelli, Raphael Fontenau
-- Lecture 8: Student presentations 1
-- Lecture 9: Student presentations 2
-- Lecture 10: Student presentations 3
+Check the Github page!

 ---

 # Reading and presentation assignment

 - Read a selected machine learning paper.
-- Prepare a 40-minute lecture, covering the necessary background and discussing the paper.
+- Prepare a 30-minute lecture, covering the necessary background and discussing the paper.
 - Short summary report.

 More details to be announced later.